jimratliff/yellow-sea-diamonds-zsh-theme/README.md

    - The [Yellow Sea Diamond](https://unicode-table.com/en/1F536/) prompt,
      (“🔶”), after which this theme is named

-Packing most of the content into the first line, leaves plenty of room on Line 2 for comments with long arguments, particularly long file paths.
+Packing most of the content into the first line leaves plenty of room on Line 2 for comments with long arguments, particularly long file paths.

 ## Examples of output